TAPevents/tap-i18n/README.md

 In order to use tap-i18n to internationalize your package:

-**Step 1:** Add the package-tap.i18n configuration file to your **package root**:
+**Step 1:** Add the package-tap.i18n configuration file:

-The values below are the defaults, you can use empty JSON object if you don't need to change them.
+You can use empty file or an empty JSON object if you don't need to change them.

+The values below are the defaults.

     package_dir/package-tap.i18n
     ----------------------------
     {
-        "languages_files_dir": "i18n" // the path to your languages files
+        "translation_function_name": "__", // The name for the translation function that
+                                           // will be available in package's namespace.
-                                      // directory relative to your package root }
+        "helper_name": "_" // the name for the package templates' translation helper }

-**Important:** You must set this file in your package root.

 **Step 2:** Create your languages\_files\_dir: